 Born in Houston, Texas to Salvadoran parents, Ana grew up in El Salvador and often traveled back to the United States, ultimately attending the University of Florida.

 In the United States, Ana established herself as a television and entertainment producer and content creator for such outlets as Univision, MTV Latin America and mun2.
 Being fully bilingual made specializing in the Hispanic market in the United States and Mexico a natural choice.

 Becoming a blogger

-After becoming a mother, Ana co-founded the award-winning online community, SpanglishBaby, which has become a movement and the go-to source for parents raising bilingual and bicultural kids.
+After becoming a mother, Ana co-founded the award-winning online community, SpanglishBaby, which became a movement and the most-engaged source for parents raising bilingual and bicultural kids.
 In 2012, she and co-founder Roxana Soto released the book Bilingual is Better.

 Ana also serves as a member of The Hispanic Entertainment & Technology Board at Digital Hollywood.

 Ana appeared on the cover of Hispanic Business Magazine’s 2010 Special Media Report for the article titled “The New Face of Social Media.”
 In 2011 and 2012 LATISM tapped her as the Best Latino(a) Social Network Leader.

 Featured on Univision, Telemundo, CNN en Español, PBS Parents, Baby Center, VmeTV, NBC’s TODAY Show, Siempre Mujer, Parenting Magazine, among her honors as an influential mom blogger included being named to both Babble’s Top 100 Mom Blogs of 2011 and 2012 and Babble’s list of Top 50 Twitter Moms of 2011.